BigQuery vs Snowflake - Data Warehouse Comparison

 What is Snowflake?

-Snowflake is a cloud-based data warehousing solution launched in October 2014.
+Snowflake is a cloud-based warehousing solution launched in October 2014.
 This data warehouse consists of three main components:

 - Database storage